2018 General Rules and Regulations

 the result.
 HOWEVER, the CGL will NOT, under any circumstances get involved in the process.

-On August 15th, all matches not played and not being resolved by the rules
+On the final match deadline (usually mid August), all matches not played and not being resolved by the rules

 committee under the forgoing rules will be scored 0-0.
 There will be no exceptions to this rule.